kunegis/stu/README.md

   things.
 * Do one thing well: We don't include features such as file compression that can be achieved by other tools from within the shell commands.
 * Embrace POSIX as an underlying standard.
-Use the Bourne shell as the underlying command interpreter.
+Use the shell as the underlying command interpreter.
 Don't try to create a purportedly portable layer on top of it, as POSIX _already is_ a portability layer.
 Also, don't try to create a new portable language for executing commands, as /bin/sh _already is_ one.
 * Keep it simple:  Don't use fancy libraries or hip programming languages.
 Stu is written in plain C++11 with only standard libraries.